 Medical school: American University of Beirut

-Bio: I am a Lebanese born and raised woman, I chose pediatrics because I (no, not because I love kids.
-I do love kids but that is not why I chose pediatrics.
-I mean think about it, I could have become a preschool teacher, THAT is what people who love kids do) believe in being a child and adolescent advocate while practicining medicine and wanting to come back to work every day.
+Bio: I am a Lebanese born and raised woman.
+I chose Pediatrics because I (no, not because I love kids.
+I do love kids, but that is not why I chose Pediatrics.
+I mean think about it, I could have become a preschool teacher, THAT is what people who love kids do) believe in being a child and adolescent advocate while practicing medicine and wanting to come back to work every day.
 I have not regretted that choice.
-Now put pediatrics and teaching in an underserved setting and you make my life semi-complete.
-What makes it complete is that I have an amazing family (that I want to adopt out at times, but who doesn't? ) and great friends and that Wichita after 16 years is home.
-Underserved medicine is my passion, underserved pediatrics is what gets me out of bed every morning (and my dog Red and my cat Socks and sometimes my sons).
+Put Pediatrics and teaching in an underserved setting together, and you make my life semi-complete.
+What makes it complete is that I have an amazing family (that I want to adopt out at times, but who doesn't?!) and great friends and that Wichita after 16 years is home.
+Underserved medicine is my passion, underserved Pediatrics is what gets me out of bed every morning (and my dog Red and my cat Socks and sometimes my sons).
 I am also interested in story, narrative, writing, poetry and all prose relevant to the human experience.
 All my best to you if you are checking our program out, it is worth it!

 Passions/hobbies: (1) Sunshine (yes sunshine is a legit hobby, it means you like to dwell in it while doing various activities); (2) Writing; (3) Any coastal activity or lakeside activity (please refer to passion #1); (4) Eating watermelon (this goes under passions); (5) Laughter (I try to make it an exercise); (6) Meeting strangers